robotronik/Libopencm3_STM32F4_Guide/README.md

 # STM32F401REGuide
-how to flash a blinky program on a nucleo F401RE using libopencm3
+how to flash a program on a nucleo F401RE using libopencm3

 # Step by step !